Tyrone Taylor Player Props: Brewers vs. Braves

-After going 1-for-3 with a home run and two RBI in his last game, Tyrone Taylor and the Milwaukee Brewers face the Atlanta Braves (who will start Yonny Chirinos) at 7:20 PM ET on Friday.
+Tyrone Taylor -- batting .097 with a home run and three RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the Atlanta Braves, with AJ Smith-Shawver on the hill, on July 30 at 1:35 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Reds.
+He had a hitless showing in his previous game (0-for-1) against the Braves.

 Tyrone Taylor Game Info & Props vs. the Braves